Poisson stability of solutions for stochastic evolution equations driven by fractional Brownian motion: Introduction

 Despite the fBm being a significant extension of classical Brownian motion, offering the distinct advantage of more accurately depicting processes in the real world with long-term memory and self-similarity, research into the Poisson stable solutions for SEEs driven by fBm is notably sparse.
 When systems are subjected to "rough" external disturbances, the mentioned properties, along with the Hölder continuity of its paths, naturally facilitate the use of fBm in modeling complex phenomena, including economics \cite{50}, solid wave motion \cite{51}, mathematical finance \cite{52}, biological motivation \cite{54}, and so on.

 This paper aims to explore the Poisson stability of solutions to SEEs driven by fBm, a topic previously confined to the study of periodic and almost periodic solutions \cite{39}.
-We build on the approach introduced in \cite{38} to extend the investigation to include all types of recurrence discussed above.
-A notable challenge is the absence of martingale and Markov properties in fBm.
-To overcome these difficulties, we introduced a new mathematical framework by defining a novel space, norm, and the concept of $B^H_Q(t)$.
-These tools offer a more comprehensive description of the system's characteristics, addressing the limitations of traditional methods when dealing with fBm-driven systems.
-In terms of theoretical analysis, we established specific criteria involving parameters, including the function $g$, to ensure the existence and uniqueness of solutions to the equation.
-By utilizing Shcherbakov's framework, along with rigorous theoretical analysis and inequality techniques, we effectively addressed the unconventional properties of fBm.
-This approach not only guarantees the stability of the solutions but also uncovers their long-term recurrence properties.
+Building on the approach introduced in \cite{38}, we extend the investigation to include all types of recurrence discussed above.
+Notably, to the best of our knowledge, the results presented here are novel.

+One of the key challenges in this context is the absence of martingale and Markov properties in fBm.
+To address this, we developed a new mathematical framework by defining a novel space, norm, and the concept of $B^H_Q(t)$.
+These tools provide a more comprehensive description of the system's dynamics, effectively addressing the limitations of traditional methods when dealing with fBm-driven systems.

+From a theoretical perspective, we established specific criteria involving parameters, including the function $g$, to ensure the existence and uniqueness of solutions to the equation.
+By employing Shcherbakov's framework, the classical comparison principle, and various inequality techniques such as Hölder's inequality, Gronwall's inequality, and the Hardy-Littlewood inequality, we successfully addressed the non-standard properties of fBm.
+This approach not only guarantees the stability of the solutions but also reveals their long-term recurrence properties.

 The structure of the paper is as follows.
 In Section 2, we collect some known notions and facts.
 Namely we give some necessary preliminaries in the stochastic integration with respect to fBm, and we present the definitions of all important classes of Poisson stable functions and their basic properties.
 We also give a short survey of Shcherbakov’s results on comparability of functions by character of their recurrence.
-In Section 3, we study Poisson stable solutions for stochastic linear evolution equations.
-In Section 4, we further study Poisson stable solutions for stochastic semi-linear evolution equations.
-In Section 5, we dedicate to studying the dissipativity and the convergence of solutions to stochastic semi-linear evolution equations.
-In the last section, we provided an example to illustrate our results.
+In Section 3, we study Poisson stable solutions for stochastic semi-linear evolution equations.
+In Section 4, we dedicate to studying the dissipativity and the convergence of solutions to stochastic semi-linear evolution equations.
+In the last section, we provided an example to illustrate our main results.